Starman (Mikaal Tomas): Fictional character biography

-Tomas is an alien who traveled to Earth to help conquer it, but instead turned against his war-like people in defense of the human race.
-He has blue skin and originally wore Mister Miracle-style flight-discs on his feet that allowed him to fly, and a medallion containing a sonic crystal around his neck.
-The gem eventually became embedded in his chest and allows him to fire bolts of energy.
+Mikaal Tomas is an alien who traveled to Earth to help conquer it, but instead turned against his war-like people in defense of the human race.
+He originally wore flight-discs on his feet that allowed him to fly, and a medallion containing a sonic crystal around his neck.
+The crystal eventually became embedded in his chest and allows him to fire bolts of energy.

 Robinson's series also portrayed Starman in a gay relationship; Mikaal's partner Tony was introduced in a 1998 issue of Starman.
 Starman's specific sexual identity was not addressed in print.
 His long-term relationship with Tony lasted, in DC continuity, twelve years, terminated by Tony's death.

-Tony, his lover from the Starman series, is killed while visiting his parents in New York by unnamed supervillains, prompting Mikaal to seek justice.
-He meets and befriends Congorilla, a fellow hero who is also mourning the loss of someone close to him, in this case his partner and close friend, Freedom Beast.
+Tony is killed while visiting his parents in New York by unnamed supervillains, prompting Mikaal to seek justice.
+He meets and befriends Congorilla, a fellow hero who is mourning the death of his close friend, Freedom Beast.
 The two heroes travel to Paris, where they find the two assassins who murdered their loved ones, and in the ensuing fight both villains are killed before they can reveal who hired them.
 After asking Animal Man for help, the heroes travel to the Justice League Watchtower, only to soon find themselves in the midst of a battle with Prometheus, the villain that hired the assassins to kill Tony and Freedom Beast.
 Mikaal and his companions are easily defeated, and Prometheus escapes after destroying Star City.
 Mikaal is later shown helping Congorilla and the members of the Justice League search for survivors in the ruins of the city.

 After this, Mikaal appears in the main Justice League of America series, where he tries to help Congorilla after he is attacked by a group of villains working for Doctor Impossible.
 Robinson officially added Mikaal to the Justice League.
 In his first mission with the team, he helped capture Plastique and her companions after they tried to flee the country.
 During Brightest Day, Mikaal is sent into space by Batman (Dick Grayson) in order to find Alan Scott after he goes insane and vows to destroy the world.
 Mikaal tracks Alan to the moon, where he has constructed a massive fortress composed of green energy.
 Before Mikaal can relay this information to his teammates, Scott attacks him and violently tears the gem from his chest.
 Miss Martian is able to mentally contact Mikaal, who claims that he has been imprisoned in Alan's fortress and fears that he may be dying.
 He is ultimately rescued by Doctor Mid-Nite and joins his teammates in defeating Alan.